Saint-Pol-de-Léon Cathedral: Saint-Roch chapel and altar (45)

-The window "Saint Jean à Patmos
+Saint Jean à Patmos window

 This window is by Lobin of Tours and dates to 1888.
-Inscribed at the base are the words "SCRIBE ERGO QVA VIDISTI".
 The window also bears the coat of arms of Penhout allied with Parcevaux.
 John is shown on his knees writing as a vision of God appears to him.
 The Tetramorph appear in the tracery.

 A window by Lucien Léopold Lobin of Tours dating to 1888 and depicting John the Evangelist's apocalyptic vision at Patmos.
 Saint John kneels writing as God appears to him.

 In the vaulting keystone facing this window is a shield bearing the arms of Forêt Villeneuve.
 In 1487 there had been an abbot of Saint-Mathieu of this name who came from Minihy.
 Between the Le Scaff window and that depicting John at Patmos is a small painting on wood dating to the 16th century.
 It depicts the "Adoration des Mages".
 There is also a large wooden crucifix in the chapel which came from the Minihy parish of "Le crucifix des champs".
 As we leave the Saint-Roch chapel we see three small altars with a credence and a piscina.
 The first two altars are carved from white stone whilst the third which faces the Sainte-Anne chapel is carved from Kersanton.
 The altarpiece of this third altar depicts the Virgin Mary with the body of Jesus laid across her knees.